Views

 Most organisations need to figure out how to get control of first-party data to inform advertising strategy.
 We like to help.
 That’s why we recently published a blog post titled You Have Enough Data.
 You Need A Data Plan.

-Some of you had questions.
+After that post, some of you had questions.
 Good questions!

 1. We need a first-party data plan but how do we begin?
 What specific steps should a company take to begin developing a first-party data plan?